kcredit/Walkable-Accessibility-Score/README.md

 Please cite the conference paper when using the aggregate data or code:

 Credit, K., Farah, I., Talen, E., Anseline, L., & Ghomrawi, H. (2024).
-The Walkable Accessibility Score (WAS): A spatially-granular open-source measure of walkability for the continental US from 1997-2019.
-Proceedings of the 32nd GISRUK Conference.
+The Walkable Accessibility Score (WAS): A spatially-granular open-source measure of walkability for the continental US from 1997-2019. *Proceedings of the 32nd GISRUK Conference*.
 Available from: https://zenodo.org/communities/gisruk2023/records?q=&l=list&p=1&s=10&sort=newest.